How to run nix on qubes without crying (much)

 Nix is great for keeping your system clean and your sanity slightly intact.
-But thanks to how QubesOS handles templates and persistence, it’s not quite plug-and-play.
+But thanks to how QubesOS handles templates and persistence, it’s not plug-and-play.

 Though you could just use a StandaloneVM, using Nix on an AppVM is more secure because no software would be able to establish persistence without you manually installing it in the TemplateVM.